geoffreymbrown/STM32F0-Template/README.md

    (1) install the toolchain and libarary.

    (2) change the TOOLROOT and LIBROOT paths in Makefile.common

+       you may need to change

+       DEVICE=$(LIBROOT)/CMSIS/Device/ST/STM32F0xx

+       to

+       DEVICE=$(LIBROOT)/CMSIS/ST/STM32F0xx

+       if you are using the (older) version of the peripheral library distributed with the original F0 discovery board.
+       ST has changed the file layout slightly)

    (3) cd to Demo